fastify/fastify/docs/Plugins-Guide.md

   done()
 })
 ```
-Inside the second register call `instance.util` will throw an error because `util` exists only inside the first register context.<br>
+Inside the second register call `instance.util` will throw an error because `util` exists only inside the first register context.

 Let's step back for a moment and dig deeper into this: every time you use the `register` API, a new context is created which avoids the negative situations mentioned above.

 Do note that encapsulation applies to the ancestors and siblings, but not the children.